-Inline and sticky share buttons each have their unique advantages, but the choice ultimately depends on your publication’s design, audience’s behaviors, and social sharing goals.
+Inline buttons and sticky side buttons each have their advantages, but the choice ultimately depends on your publication’s design, audience’s behaviors, and social sharing goals.

-That’s why we’re going to help simplify this process for you.
+In addition to offering free social media widget for your website, we’re going to help simplify the process for you.
 To make the best selection for your publication, just ask yourself these three questions.

 1. Where do you want to draw the reader’s eye?

-If you want to your buttons to show up in the reader’s periphery, however, sticky buttons are the answer.
-These share buttons will stick to the left or right side of the screen on desktop computers.
+If you want your buttons to show up in the reader’s periphery so they can easily share your publications, then sticky share buttons are the answer.
+Like floating share buttons, our sticky side buttons will stick to the left or right side of the screen like on desktop computers.

 For example, if you host advertisements or recommended content on the right side of your website, consider populating the left side with your sticky share buttons.
 In fact, 85% of publishers go with this left-hand option.